-I have to be honest and say that everything I saw about Avatar before it came out made me think it’d be a complete letdown if not a complete disaster.
+I have to be honest and say that everything I saw about Avatar before it came out made me think it’d be a complete letdown if not a total disaster.
 The only hope I had was that it was being handled by James Cameron.
 Cameron has been through such concerns before.
-People may not recall, or be old enough to remember, that Titanic was in the press all the time prior to its release and it was always absolutely negative.
-It was being compared to the devastating events of the liner at every turn.
-Cameron’s career was over according to many pundits back then.
-While some didn’t like Titanic it was clearly extremely popular with the masses and still one of the biggest success stories in Hollywood.
+People may not recall, or be old enough to remember, that Titanic was in the press all the time prior to its release and the new was always absolutely negative.
+It was being compared to the devastating events of the ill-fated liner at every turn.
+Cameron’s career was over according to many pundits.
+While some didn’t like Titanic it was clearly extremely popular with the masses and is still one of the biggest success stories in Hollywood.
 As a Titanic buff I loved it.
 His attention to detail on the movie was just incredible.

 Avatar, however, looked like some fantastical comic book story with sledge-hammer heavy morality as the main thrust of the story.
 In a pinch for time I decided between this (in 3D) and Up In The Air.
 My mother passed away on December 27th and the last thing I needed on this day was a movie that might be in any way a downer and Up In The Air seemed to be a bigger risk there so I opted for the risk of the fantastical.